bbatsche/Ansible-Nginx-Passenger-Role/README.md

 - `public_directory` &mdash; Publicly visible directory for site, eg "public" or "htdocs".
 Default is "public"
 - `max_upload_size` &mdash; Maximum upload size in MB.
 Default is "10"
 - `domain` &mdash; Domain name for site to create.
 Undefined by default.
+- `nginx_configs` &mdash; Additional config files to add to the end of the domain's `server` block.
+These files should be copied to `/etc/nginx/conf.d`.
+Add configs for your particular application server type here.
+Default is an empty array
-- `site_type` &mdash; Application server software this site uses.
-Undefined by default.
+- `site_type` &mdash; Application server software this site uses. _*Deprecated!* This value will be removed in an upcoming minor release._ Undefined by default.
 Possible values are:
-    - hhvm
     - node
-    - php
     - python
     - ruby
 - `copy_index` &mdash; Copy an index.html stub to the site.
 Default is no.